Federal Tax Credits for Air Conditioners and Heat Pumps Under the Inflation Reduction Act [2023]

 Air Source Heat Pumps

-- You can claim: 30% of the project cost, up to a $2,000 maximum limit.
+- You can claim: 30% of the project cost, up to a $2,000 maximum limit, of systems meeting the requirements below.

 - The heat pump system must be purchased and installed between January 1, 2023, and December 31, 2032.

-Are you unsure of whether your new air conditioner or heat pump qualifies for the tax credit?
+Unsure of whether your new air conditioner or heat pump qualifies for the tax credit?
 Ask your Symbiont Service HVAC installer.
 We may also be able to provide you with a Manufacturer Certification Statement.

 Does My Home Qualify?